icerpc/icerpc-docs/pages/docs/icerpc-core/icerpc-protocol/connection-shutdown.md

 ## Shutdown steps

-When a client or server wants to shutdown a connection, it proceeds as follows:
+A client or server follows these steps when it wants to shutdown as connection:

 1. Stop sending new requests (creating new streams) to the peer, and stop accepting new requests (accepting new streams) from the peer.

-2. Send a GoAway frame to the peer over its control stream:
+2. Send a GoAway frame to the peer over its outbound control stream.

-The GoAway frame contains 2 stream IDs:
- - `bidirectionalStreamId`: any bidirectional stream ID greater than or equal to this ID will not be accepted by the sender
- - `unidirectionalStreamId`: any unidirectional stream ID greater than or equal to this ID will not be accepted by the sender
+The GoAway frame carries two stream IDs, the `bidirectionalStreamId` and the `unidirectionalStreamId`.
+Any stream ID greater than or equal to these IDs will not be accepted by the GoAway sender.

 This way, the peer can identify the outstanding requests it has sent (or is sending) and cancel these requests: they won't be accepted so it's pointless to let them continue.
 It's also safe to resend these requests over another